mgn39/TurtleBot2/Reference/Meeting/Group Meeting.md

 **Individual Updates:**
 We went in *increasing* order of number of

-**Chester** -
+**Chester** - 0
-- **Introduction:** I'm Chester, I'm an undergrads internship student from Thailand.
+- **Introduction:** I'm Chesturinat, I'm an undergrads internship student from Thailand.
 I'm working on a research project focusing on TurtleBot.
 - **Accomplishments:** Finally, I can save the map and after that I am able to do path planning.
 So, that means I can set a position goal then enable the TurtleBot to navigate there autonomously.
 - **Challenges:** Setting the initial pose of the robot definitely helps but before I can initialize the pose of the robot I need to config the amcl file.
 The main things that I am facing are the topic name that I did not set correctly for the first time that why I cannot save the map or even facing some error in the amcl file.
 Next step is to map the larger area.
 So, the challenge is at this time I can map only stationary obstacles so when people walk by while mapping my map will collapse so I need to map in the evening.
 - **Goals:** Map the larger area especially to Dr. Block room.